-Our research shows that Inksnation is a subsidiary of iBSmartify Nigeria which is registered by the Corporate Affairs Commission (CAC), Nigeria’s government’s agency that register companies.
+Our research shows that Inksnation is a subsidiary of iBSmartify Nigeria which is registered by the Corporate Affairs Commission (CAC), Nigeria’s government agency that registers companies.

 It isn’t the mandate of the CAC to verify whether a company’s name is going to be used for legitimate dealing, provided the CAC forms are filled appropriately, you’re good to go.